davidcallanan/uoe/INTERFACE_ARCHITECTURE.md

 Anyway, a deterministic interface which is open to different input-output mappings (but for a given instance, must remain determinstic) is to be referred to as a "free determinstic interface", whereas, on the other hand, one with an upfront input-output mapping is to be referred to as a "fully-constrained determinstic interface".
 This is where any possible value in the input type will constrain the output to a single-value type, that is, a set containing only one value.
 In the middle, we have "partially-constrained deterministic interface".
 A free interface is where no input alters the output types in any way whatsoever.

+These interfaces should be synchornous.
+However, due to limitations in JavaScript, all methods must be async.

 ## Stateful interfaces

 A stateful interface is one who's outputs are determined by its input and its "implied state".
 I have used the terminology "implied state" for years now even though I'm actively looking for a more accurate term.